How To Format A Quote

-ANOTHER scriptwriting-related question – it’s been quite the week for them – but this time, just a kwikkie on format from Wade Glenn, which I realised is not part of The One Stop Shop yet:
+ANOTHER scriptwriting-related question – it’s been quite the week for them – but this time, just a kwikkie on format from Wade Glenn:

 I’ve seen a lot of films end their opening credits sequences with famous quotations that are thematically relevant to the film.
 I want to do this but I’m wondering … How do you format a quote in a script?

-If I decide to use it, do I have to mention a credits sequence, or do I just put it somewhere after “FADE IN”?
+If I decide to use a quote, do I have to mention a credits sequence?
+Or do I just put it somewhere after “FADE IN”?

-WHILE I’M HERE: Don’t forget, The Format One Stop Shop covers teasers, title pages, copyright symbols, Intercut, VO, flashbacks, scene description and more… Check out this extensive list of the issues I see most frequently on the page and make an informed decision on what (if anything) you want to do about there.
+Don’t forget, The Format One Stop Shop covers teasers, title pages, copyright symbols, Intercut, VO, flashbacks, scene description and more… Check out all the issues I see most frequently on the page, HERE.
+That way you can make an informed decision on what (if anything) you want to do about them.